Julianne Kissinger Shows Off Bare Booty In Super Short Skirt

-Julianne Kissinger has been keeping things heated on her Instagram page lately with lots of sultry new photos, and her share from today was another flirty share.
+Julianne Kissinger has been keeping things heated on her Instagram page lately with plenty of sultry new photos, and her post from today was another flirty share.
 She posed in an outfit that featured yellow plaid, and her super short skirt left little to the imagination.

-The model crouched low to the ground for the photo and balanced herself with her left hand that she placed on the back of a wicker couch.
+The model crouched low to the ground for the photo and balanced herself with her hand placed on the back of a rattan couch.
 She kept her knees together and glanced over her right shoulder with a coy pout on her face.

 Her crop top was made of two different fabrics, and the back was sheer white and the front was yellow plaid with white and black accents.
 Her matching miniskirt had a high waistline and a very short hem that left most of her bare derrière on show.
 She accessorized with a pair of thigh-high black fishnet stockings, and her shoes were left a mystery thanks to the crop of the picture.